Trayvon Martin's killer leaves Florida jail on bail

 SANFORD, Florida George Zimmerman, the former neighbourhood watch volunteer charged with second-degree murder in the killing of unarmed black teenager Trayvon Martin, was released early on Monday from a Florida county jail on $150,000 bail.

-Wearing a brown Pittsburgh Steelers jacket, jeans and carrying a brown paper bag, Zimmerman walked out of the John E. Polk Correctional Facility in Sanford, Florida, moments after midnight after posting bail and meeting other conditions set for his release at a hearing on Friday.
+Wearing a brown jacket, jeans and carrying a brown paper bag, Zimmerman walked out of the John E. Polk Correctional Facility in Seminole County moments after midnight after posting bail and meeting other conditions set for his release at a hearing on Friday.

-Zimmerman was met by another man and quickly climbed into a white BMW that drove off.
-He made no comments to a handful of reporters gathered outside the jail.
+Zimmerman was met by another man and quickly climbed into a white BMW sports utility vehicle that drove off.
+He made no comments to a handful of journalists gathered outside the jail.

 Under the conditions set by Judge Kenneth Lester Jr., Zimmerman must wear an electronic monitoring device and he may be allowed to leave the state.
 He also must observe a dusk-to-dawn curfew and is prohibited from consuming illegal drugs or alcohol or possessing a firearm.